Birdman and Solar Wings of Wiltshire, England

 Chargus of Buckinghamshire, England

-Early powered ultralights (includes some photos from Roly flying in the U.S.A.)
+Early powered ultralights part 2 (includes some photos from Roly flying in the U.S.A.)

 From our house to bunkhaus in Hang gliding early 1980s part 2 for more hang glider factory images